Diagnosis and Treatment of Parkinson's

 Treating the symptoms of Parkinson’s disease

-Treatments for PD are focused on managing the symptoms to improve the individual’s quality of life.
+Treatments for PD are focused on managing the symptoms to improve quality of life.
 Symptoms can vary in severity among people with PD.
-Each person’s disease progresses at its own rate, and treatment is recommended based on the needs of the unique patient.
+Each person’s disease progresses at its own rate.
+Treatment is recommended based on the specific needs of each person.

 - Physical therapy

-- Complementary therapies, including acupuncture or massage1
+- Complementary therapies, including acupuncture or massage

 Treatment for PD is focused on managing the symptoms to improve quality of life.
 Although PD has some common features and symptoms, the disease can show up differently in different people.
 Treatment is highly specific to help each person manage their symptoms and maintain quality of life.